yeswecamp/Perfect-Heist-2-LUA-Modding/README.md

 -- By tag
 -- Tags can be added to Lua Objects in the level editor, or modifed by LUA scripts at runtime using:
--- AddActorTag(targetActor, "Healed") and RemoveActorTag(targetActor, "Healed")
+-- AddActorTag(targetActor, "AssassinTarget") and RemoveActorTag(targetActor, "AssassinTarget")
-local alarms = GetAllActorsWithTag("AlarmPanel")
+local targets = GetAllActorsWithTag("AssassinTarget")
-local alarm = GetActorWithTag("AlarmPanel")
+local target = GetActorWithTag("AssassinTarget")

 -- Check if an actor has a specific tag if ActorHasTag(targetActor, "Interactable") then